Camp Pendleton celebrates Father's Day 2020

 |0

-This work, Camp Pendleton celebrates Father's Day 2020, by LCpl Kerstin Roberts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Pendleton celebrates Father's Day 2020, by LCpl Broc Story, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT